Unlimited career potential while helping others. A Madison College nursing degree opens more doors than you can imagine.

 Wisconsin Private Schools

-Students who complete their Associate Degree Nursing program, have a GPA of 2,75 or higher and "C" or better in biology, chemistry, health science and nursing courses may enter Carroll's Master of Science in Nursing program with up to 70 credits transferred in.
+Students who complete the Assc.
+Degree Nursing program, have a GPA of 2.75 or higher and C or better in biology, chemistry, health science and nursing courses may enter Carroll's Master of Science in Nursing program with up to 70 credits transferred in.

-Students who successfully complete Associate Degree in Nursing and who meet the admission requirements of Carthage College and any other conditions specified in this agreement will be admitted to the RN-to-BSN Program at Carthage College, with up to 65 credits accepted towards the BSN degree.
-This agreement applies to students entering the Associate Degree Nursing Program Fall 2018 or later and entering the Carthage College RN-to-BSN program Fall 2020 or later.
+Students who successfully complete Associate Degree in Nursing and who meet the admission requirements of Carthage College and any other conditions specified in this agreement will be admitted to the RN-to-BSN Program at Carthage College.

-Students who receive an Associate Degree in Nursing (ADN) from Madison College will be guaranteed admission to the ADN-MSN program in the Henry Predolin School of Nursing, Business, and Health Sciences (HPSoNBHS) at Edgewood College when students transfer directly from Madison College to Edgewood College within 5 years of completing their ADN and have a cumulative GPA of 2.50 for their transferrable coursework.
-A maximum of 90 credits may be transferred from all combined coursework
+ADN from MC guaranteed admission to the ADN-MSN program in the Henry Predolin School of Nursing, (HPSoNBHS) at Edgewood when students transfer directly within 5 years of completing their ADN max of 90 credits may transfer from all combined coursework

 Student who earn an Associate Degree from Madison College can transfer a minimum of 60 credits and a maximum of 72 credits to Lakeland College to be applied to the requirements of the Bachelor of Arts or Bachelor of Sciences degree.

-Students entering the RN to BSN completion program will transfer up to 72 credits from their associates of nursing degree provided the student has a cumulative GPA of 2.5 or higher, final course grades of "C" or better in biology, chemistry, health sciences and nursing courses and student holds a RN license from the state of WI without stipulations.
+Students entering the RN to BSN completion program will transfer up to 72 credits from their ADN degree at MC.
+Required GPA of 2.5 or higher, "C" or better in biology, chemistry, health sciences, nursing courses and a WI RN license without stipulations.

 Out-of-State Schools

 The RN-BSN option is designed for graduates who have passed the RN-N.C.L.E.X exam.
 Transcripts are evaluated on an individual basis.
-Nursing, biology, and liberal arts courses typically will transfer into the RN-BSN program.
 The RN-BSN baccalaureate degree at Bryant and Stratton College is a new application pursuing initial accreditation.
-New applicant status is neither a status of accreditation nor a guarantee that accreditation will be granted.

 Students graduating with an associate degree from MATC with a 2.0 GPA or higher are guaranteed admissions into CSU-Global and can transfer up to 64 semester credits from MATC to be applied toward earning a Bachelor’s Degree at CSU-Global.

-Madison College students must complete the required coursework in the associate degree nursing program with a "C" or better and meet the admission requirements to Walden‘s Bachelor of Science Nursing Completion program may receive credit toward their BSN program.
+Madison College students completing the Associate Degree Nursing program with a C or better and meeting the admission requirements to Walden's Bachelor of Science Nursing Completion program may receive credit toward their BSN program.

 • Career Outcomes